aliclark/the_wooden_sword/Questions in Experience Realism.md

 - Many, many more thinkers, philosophers, and spiritualists
 - Psychophysics
 - Sensory neuroscience
+- IIT describes conscious experience in terms of its complexity
 - Please contact me by Discussions (link above), Issues or Pull Request